top of page

 Breakthrough bleeding is common during the first 3–6 months of starting or adjusting HRT.
 To support you, we’ve developed a structured Bleeding Management Pathway to guide next steps if bleeding occurs.

-If Step 1 does not resolve the issue, simply progress to Step 2, and continue through the pathway as needed.
-Most cases are due to hormonal adjustment and resolve with appropriate changes.
+With a doctor’s guidance, if Step 1 does not resolve the issue, simply move to Step 2 and continue through the pathway as needed.
+Most cases are due to hormonal adjustment and will settle with appropriate changes.
+Always notify your doctor as soon as bleeding occurs.
+It is important that your doctor knows what is happening so they can provide you with targeted advice.

 Please note: Vaginal use of Prometrium (oral capsule inserted vaginally) is an off-label application, used to optimise endometrial protection.